Publish Date: 09/15/2021

 Cox has been named Manager of the Year four times (1985, 1991, 2004, 2005) and is one of only four managers to have won the award in both the American and National League.
 He is also the only person to have won the award in consecutive years.
 Cox has also been named Manager of the Year by The Sporting News eight times (1985, 1991, 1993, 1999, 2002, 2003, 2004, and 2005).

-As a manager, La Russa guided his teams to three World Series titles, six league championships and twelve division titles in 33 seasons.
-His 2,728 wins as a manager ranks third all-time in major league history, behind Connie Mack and John McGraw.
+La Russa guided his teams to three World Series titles, six league championships, and twelve division titles in 33 seasons as a manager.
+His 2,728 wins as a manager rank third all-time in major league history, behind Connie Mack and John McGraw.
 La Russa was named manager of the White Sox in the middle of the 1979 season and guided the White Sox to an American League West division title four seasons later.
-Despite being fired in the middle of the 1986 season, the Athletics hired him less than three weeks later, and La Russa led the A’s to three consecutive American League championships from 1988 to 1990 and the 1989 World Series title.
-He left Oakland following the 1995 season to manage the Cardinals, and led the team to three National League championships and the 2006 and 2011 World Series titles.
+Despite being fired in the middle of the 1986 season, the Athletics hired him less than three weeks later.
+La Russa led the A’s to three consecutive American League championships from 1988 to 1990 and the 1989 World Series title.
+He left Oakland following the 1995 season to manage the Cardinals and led the team to three National League championships and the 2006 and 2011 World Series titles.
 La Russa retired after winning the 2011 title and 33 seasons as a major league manager.

 McGraw believed that he had to eliminate any potential distractions that could cause his teams to lose.
-For example, Casey Stengel, who played for the Giants from 1921 to 1923, recalled that McGraw would go over the meal tickets at the team hotel, and wasn’t shy about telling his players that they weren’t eating right.
+For example, Casey Stengel, who played for the Giants from 1921 to 1923, recalled that McGraw would go over the meal tickets at the team hotel and wasn’t shy about telling his players that they weren’t eating right.
 For most of his tenure, he set a curfew for 11:30 pm.
-According to Rogers Hornsby, who served as a player-coach for the Giants in 1927, either McGraw or one of his coaches would knock on the players’ hotel room doors at 11:30 sharp—and someone was expected to answer.
-He was known to be extremely competitive; he would fine players for fraternizing with members of other teams and would not tolerate smiling in the dugout.
-According to Bill James, with McGraw “the rules were well understood.”
+According to Rogers Hornsby, who served as a player coach for the Giants in 1927, either McGraw or one of his coaches would knock on the players’ hotel room doors at 11:30 sharp—and someone was expected to answer.
+He was extremely competitive; he would fine players for fraternizing with members of other teams and would not tolerate smiling in the dugout.
+But, according to Bill James, with McGraw, “the rules were well understood.”